 Courchevel Ski Resort Information

-For those with a head for heights, paraglide or hang-glide above the resort or take a helicopter, balloon or scenic plane flight (with the option of learning to fly the plane yourself).
+For those with a head for heights, paragliding and hang-gliding are available.
+The same views can also be enjoyed by helicopter, balloon or scenic plane flight – with the option of learning to fly the plane yourself.

-More unusual opportunities include a cultural tour of Courchevel; cookery courses with Michelin-starred chef Michel Rochedy; or language lessons in a resort where some 60 different nationalities are normally present.
+More unusual opportunities include a cultural tour of Courchevel, cookery courses with a Michelin-starred chef, or language lessons in a resort where some 60 different nationalities are normally present.
 And, after years of collaboration with the renowned Galeries Bartoux, Courchevel has also established itself as a centre of contemporary art in the mountains, with galleries in the resort and ski area.

-The Forum sports centre has a rope swing and ‘mini-guides' course for children.
-There's also a specially designed bowling alley for children aged five and over.
-The cinemas show family films in school-holiday periods.
+Off the slopes, Le Forum sports centre in Courchevel has a rope swing and ‘mini-guides' course.
+There's also a specially designed bowling alley for children aged five and over, and the resort's cinemas show family films in school-holiday periods.

-With more than 150 shops in Courchevel as a whole, the resort is a shopper’s paradise.
-The majority of stores are concentrated in the main Courchevel resort and as you would expect, given its upmarket reputation, these include the kind of designer fashion, jewellery, lingerie and perfumery boutiques you would find in the most exclusive districts of Paris, London or New York.
+With more than 150 shops in Courchevel as a whole, the resort is a shopaholic’s paradise.
+The majority of stores are concentrated in the main Courchevel resort and, as you would expect given its upmarket reputation, these include the kind of designer fashion, jewellery, lingerie and perfumery boutiques you would find in the most exclusive districts of Paris, London or New York.

-Courchevel's Animation Services (tel: 04 7922 0107; www.animationservices.net) can organise amazing treats and feats limited only by your imagination and budget.
+Courchevel's Animation Services (tel: +33 479 220 107; www.animationservices.net) can organise amazing treats and feats limited only by imagination and budget.
 Its ‘Declaration of Love' concept involves a series of 20 increasingly wonderful surprises, many set against spectacular mountain scenery, with the aim of leaving the woman or man in your life lost for words.